FACTOIDS & TRIVIA

 Neck: 3-piece maple/ebony, set-in; stained flame maple headstock overlay with pearloid logo and horseshoe inlay

-Fingerboard: Ebony; pearloid "hump block" markers
+Fingerboard: Ebony, single bound; pearloid "hump block" markers

 Number of Frets: 22